Adaptive Gaussian Process Regression for Efficient Building of Surrogate Models in Inverse Problems: Numerical Examples

 \subsection{FEM Example}

 In this example, we examine the behavior of the fully adaptive design construction using finite element simulations as forward model $y$.
 The algorithm has been worked out assuming the evaluation errors being identically, independently, and normally distributed.
-This does not hold for finite element discretization errors, which are correlated for close evaluation points $p$, and discretely distributed.
+This does not hold for finite element discretization errors, which are correlated for close evaluation points $p$, and are not normally distributed due to the discrete nature of mesh refinement.
 However, the actual discretization error distribution is virtually impossible to describe reliably a priori, such that a coarse but deliberately simple Gaussian model as used here may nevertheless be a good choice.
 We therefore investigate, how the adaptive design construction copes in a setting not covered by the theoretical assumptions.

 We solve the Stokes equation